Ulf Herman

 Ulf Nadrowski (born April 4, 1966) is a German professional wrestler, better known by his ring name Ulf Herman.
 He is best known in the United States for his appearances in Extreme Championship Wrestling where he was part of The Full Blooded Italians faction from 1998 to 1999.
-Herman is also known around the world for his time in the European independent circuit, most notably in the United Kingdom for All Star Wrestling, the BWF (including appearances on S4C's Welsh-language Reslo show), Frontier Wrestling Alliance, and more recently 1 Pro Wrestling and Real Quality Wrestling (where he is currently RQW Heavyweight Champion).
+Herman is also known around the world for his time in the European independent circuit, most notably in the United Kingdom for All Star Wrestling, the BWF (including appearances on S4C's Welsh-language Reslo show), Frontier Wrestling Alliance, and more recently 1 Pro Wrestling and Real Quality Wrestling.

 Professional wrestling career

-Early career
+Early career (1989–1997)

 Born in Hildesheim, Germany, Ulf Nadrowski was a local swimming champion in his native country and also did some Judo before he decided to get into wrestling.
 Herman travelled to Dortmund, Linz, Graz and Vienna, in order to train there.
-In Vienna he began performing for a small promotion, and he wrestled his first match on August 27, 1989 under the name Ulf Ranger, which he won.
+In Vienna he began performing for a small promotion, and he wrestled his first match on August 27, 1989, under the name Ulf Ranger, which he won.
 In January 1990 he wrestled in South Africa for eight weeks.
 On 23 January 1992, he was defeated by South African rival Shaun Koen at the Good Hope Centre.

 He returned to Germany, working for small promotions, but earned a tryout in the World Wrestling Federation as "Herman the German".
 He defeated Louie Spiccoli, who later wrestled for the WWF as Rad Radford.
 Herman then travelled to the United Kingdom, where he gained experience so he could wrestle for the CWA in Vienna.
 He worked for All Star Wrestling during this time, appearing in backstage footage for Robbie Brookside's Video Diary filmed in 1993 for BBC2, as well as making Welsh TV appearances for S4C's Reslo, where he sometimes appeared as the Hollywood Blond, a Sting impersonator gimmick.

 In the last tournament of the year in 1993 in Bremen he was selected as 'Rookie Of The Year' and wrestled but lost a match against Papa Shango, which took place at the Euro Catch Festival.
 On August 16, 1994, Herman and August Smisl won the CWA Tag Team Championship from Fury and John Hawk (substituting for Rage) in Vienna, Austria.
 They held the belts for almost three months before dropping them to John Hawk and Cannonball Grizzly in Bremen, Germany.

 In 1995 he wrestled The Ultimate Warrior who made a guest-appearance in the CWA for one match.
 Herman lost the match.
 On August 16, 1997, Herman was defeated by Marshall Duke in Vienna for the then vacant CWA World Heavyweight Championship.
 The title was later vacated.